There are a large number of

 - @read{pathname}

-- The file named by the argument is opened for reading.
-If the
+The file named by the argument is opened for reading.
+If the pathname is “-”, then standard input is used.

-will be closed before re-opening the file for reading.
-The result is an input
+the output file will be closed before re-opening the file for reading.

-stream that will read from the file as needed, and close it when the end is
+The result is an input stream that will read from the file as needed,

-reached.
 This is commonly used in the context:

-``@domain{@read{pathname}}'' which says to translate
+which says to translate using the alternate file

-using the alternate file as input.
-Within this translation, the functions
+as input.
+Within this translation, the functions @file,

-@file, @inpath, @line, @column, and
+@inpath, @line, @column, and @file-time will

-contents of the file to the current output and close the file.
+file to the current output and close the file.

 - @probe{pathname}

-- This can be used to test a pathname to see whether it can be opened.
+This can be used to test a pathname to see whether it can be opened.
 The

-result value is ``F'' if the argument names an existing file,
+result value is “F” if the argument names an existing file,

-``D'' if it names a directory, ``V'' if it names a device,
+“D” if it names a directory, “V” if it names a device,

-``U'' if it is undefined, or ``X'' if it is defined in some
+“U” if it is undefined, or “X” if it is defined in some

 unexpected way.